-Many factors go into determining the value of silver dollars, which is why it is important to become familiar with them before making an investment.
-In this post, we’ll highlight the different types of 90% silver dollars issued by the U.S. Mint as well as the four primary factors that affect the price of silver dollar coins.
+Many factors go into determining the value of silver dollars, which is why it is important to become familiar with them before making an investment or selling your dollar coins.
+In this piece, we’ll highlight the different types of 90% silver dollars issued by the U.S. Mint and the four primary factors that impact the price of silver dollar coins.

 Different Types of Silver Dollars